Teacher Education Programs

 The following exceptions to the policy should be noted:

-- The independent study program in foreign languages is a closely-structured program that places it outside the limitations described above.
+- The self-instructional language program in foreign languages is a closely-structured program that places it outside the limitations described above.
 It may be taken at any time and does not count toward the 6 s.h. of independent studies allowed in any one semester.